Frequently Asked Questions

 We do not intentionally design software that will require a lot of resources (RAM and time), in fact performance optimization is one of our areas of research.
 The reason PGGB takes so much resources is because 256bit computations of this nature take a lot of time.
 We are confident in saying that we have the fastest and most memory efficient implementation on the planet (if one considers the equivalence of using a filter that is about the same length as the number of samples in the track, computed at the output rate, with 256 bit precision).
 There is no free lunch, if one wants the ultimate quality in reconstruction, there are no shortcuts.
 We can of course design shorter filters that are faster and need less memory, but then it will not be PGGB any more, there are alternate options that do that.

-It is very easy to compare speeds by setting 64bit, 128bit and 256bit precision in PGGB and see the difference in speed.
-Please be warned, if you are running a trial version processing will stop after 5 tracks at 64bits and at 3 tracks at 256 bit precision.
+It is very easy to compare speeds by setting 64bit, 107bit, 128bit and 256bit precision in PGGB and see the difference in speed.
+Please be warned, if you are running a trial version processing will stop after 2 tracks tracks at 128 bit or 256 bit precision.
 So if you run PGGB in trial mode overnight, do not be surprised if you only see 3 processed tracks in 7 hours!
 It did not take 7 hours to process, it just stops after three tracks.
 For example, on a Windows PC with a 8-core, 3.6GHz i9 CPU and 64GB RAM, an average CD (44.1kHz) track converted to 16fS rate will be processed at about 1x - 0.8x speed at 256bit precision.
 There are both text and csv logs in the output folder that show the actual time taken.

 So long and thanks for all the fish